li11ianc/household-income-mexican-migrants/03-regression-analysis/regression-analysis.md

 Our final model is
 hhincome=435.625325+279.468261sexM-6.969323age+25.408001edyrs+1.880793usdurl+2.575527age:edyrs-1.492899sexM:usdurl

+Our model expects an average household income of $435.63 for female Mexican migrants at age \_\_\_ with no years of education and a duration of \_\_\_\_ months for first US migration, all else held constant.

+For every increase of one year in age above \_\_\_, all else held constant, we expect to see a decrease of 6.97 dollars in average household income.

+For every increase of one year in education, all else held constant, we expect to see an increase of 25.41 dollars in average household income.

+For male immigrants, we expect to see an increase of 279.47 dollars in average household income over female immigrants, all else held constant.

+Interpret age:edyrs interaction???

+For every increase of one month in duration of last US migration, we expect to see an increase of around 1.88 dollars in income for women and a lesser increase of 0.34 dollars in income for men.

 Our baseline is an average aged women with no education who has spent an average amount of time in the US.